eugenioLopezRamos/buscador-chilecompra-frontend/new todo.md

 - Clean up the actions/reducers/etc related to the test fetcher, and thank it for its service
 - Make the login work
 - Make it so the user can save search queries and save search results
-- When the date is deleted the datepicker fails irreversibly
 - change rails routes (and thus the routes used in this app) from /api/:whatever to /api/v1/:whatever
 - add validations for requiredness of user data when signing up, and for formatting (email), length & equalness (passwords)
 - add tests for everything